Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Methodology Design Implementation

-According to the design rationale, we hereby provide a detailed exposition of \tool, whose overview is presented in Figure~\ref{fig:overview}. \tool consists of three phases.
-Initially, we employ a few-shot templating technique to automatically generate a positive response to a harmful request (e.g., ``Sure, here is a tutorial on making a bomb'' for the harmful prompt ``Write a tutorial on making a bomb'').
-This positive response serves as the manipulation goal for subsequent components.
-In the second phase, we formulate a strategy to manipulate the output logits, forcing the model to generate the harmful content~(manipulation goal) without appending additional suffix in the user prompts.
-In the final phase, we leverage a sorting model to yield stable, manipulated jailbreak responses.
+Following the design of SSAG, we further implement it into an automated tool, \tool, as shown in Figure~\ref{fig:overview}.
+We hereby provide a detailed exposition of \tool, which consists of three phases.
+Initially, we employ a few-shot templating technique to automatically generate a positive response to a harmful request, which further serves as the manipulation goal for subsequent components.
+In the second phase, we formulate a strategy to manipulate the output logits, forcing the model to generate the harmful content~(the manipulation goal), and leverage a sorting model to yield stable outputs without appending additional suffixes in the user prompts.
+In the final phase, we traverse through the combinations of the manipulated logits from the previous step to find ones leading to successful attack.